 Wednesday 19 April, 6:00 pm – 7:00 pm (École des Arts Décoratifs)

 Guests : Patrick Bouchain, architect and urbanist and Frédérique Aït-Touati, scientific director of the Experimental Political Arts Program of the School of Public Affairs at Sciences Po (Paris).

-Co-moderated by Pauline Marchetti architect, scenographer and professor at the École Nationale Supérieure des Arts Décoratifs and Nathalie Guiot, founder of Fondation Thalie.
+Co-moderated by Chiara Vecchiarelli, curator of the programme for the Fondation Thalie and Pauline Marchetti architect, scenographer and professor at the École Nationale Supérieure des Arts Décoratifs.

 How can we transform the function of urban or architectural projects into supports for collective action in the service of the expectations and needs of a territory?
 How do theater and fiction constitute essential elements in the construction of knowledge?

 Patrick Bouchain and Frédérique Aït-Touati share an experiential and sustainable vision of urbanism, particularly through a collective perspective.
 Faced with the injunctions on the future of our cities and their necessary adaptability to climate issues, they will discuss a possible transformation of architecture, shedding light on the intelligence and know-how of researchers, philosophers, entrepreneurs, and citizens, who constitute fundamental aspects to think this new world and living in it differently.